 useGetAlienName.ts

-import { useGetAlien, type Alien } from './useGetAlienWithStringSelect';
+import { useGetAlien, type Alien } from './useGetAlienWithStringSelect'

-const selectName = (alien: Alien) => alien?.name;
+const selectName = (alien: Alien) => alien?.name

 export function useGetAlienName({ id }: { id: number }) {